 In the months following September 11, 2001 and during the ugliest years of the Iraq War, any criticism of the Bush administration’s strategy and actions was regarded by White House supporters as all but treasonous, an unpatriotic affront to the American cause.
 Typically, this philosophy did not apply to the Obama White House following the terrorist acts on the U.S. consulate in Libya, as Republican presidential candidate Mitt Romney quickly emerged behind a microphone to try to make political hay.
 His actions were and are, as President Obama told his opponent during Tuesday night’s debate, offensive, and he is not alone in pursuing election year gain.

 Last month’s attack in Benghazi left four Americans dead, including Ambassador J. Christopher Stevens, and concerns about whether there was adequate security and related issues should and are being investigated.
 Secretary of State Hillary Clinton took responsibility for security issues at all U.S. embassies on Tuesday.
 Even better, during the debate that night, President Obama took full responsibility, asserting that "...these are my folks, and I’m the one who has to greet these coffins when they come home."
-That’s a refreshing change of perspective from the war in Iraq, when the Bush administration prevented the media from covering the return home of coffins carrying American soldiers so as not to disrupt the White House’s "mission accomplished" party
+That’s a refreshing change of perspective from the war in Iraq, when the Bush administration prevented the media from covering the return home of coffins carrying American soldiers so as not to disrupt the White House’s "mission accomplished" party line on the war.

 During the debate Mr. Romney again sought to politicize the incident and walked into a trap of his own making when he wrongly asserted that "it took the president 14 days before he called the attack an act of terror."
 Debate moderator Candy Crowley corrected Mr. Romney, and film of the president’s Rose Garden speech on September 12, the day after the attack, reveals him referring to it as an act of terror.